ishswar/yaml-to-table/README.md

 ```

-If I need html as input then I can run it like this
+If I need html as output then I can run it like this

 ```bash
 > python yaml_to_table.py --inputFile samples/k8sDeploy.yaml --out html